felipechang/wa-webhook/README.md

-# WhatsApp Webhooks Integration
+# WhatsApp Webhooks

-A robust and flexible system for integrating WhatsApp messaging capabilities into your applications through webhooks and REST APIs.
+Integrate WhatsApp messaging capabilities into your applications through webhooks and REST APIs.

+> [!IMPORTANT]
+> **Uses [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js), so it's not guaranteed you won't be blocked by using this method.
+WhatsApp does not allow bots or unofficial clients on their platform, so this shouldn't be considered totally safe.**

 ## 🚀 Features

-- **WhatsApp Client Integration**: Seamless UI connection to WhatsApp client
+- **WhatsApp Client**: Seamless UI connection to WhatsApp client
 - **Real-time Status**: Monitor WhatsApp client connection status
 - **Webhook Management**: Register and manage webhook callbacks for WhatsApp events
 - **Message Handling**: Send and receive WhatsApp messages programmatically